ReneeBaumann/SuperCollider/Code Analysis/README.md

 Long envelopes means that the sound takes a long time to fade in, hold and fade out and it moves slowly and smoothly.

-Sparse scheduling basically a few notes happen, spaced out over time.  <h4>
+Sparse scheduling basically a few notes happen, spaced out over time<h4>

 # Code: